-Complementing her litigation work, her practice also includes counseling and opinions, devising cost-effective brand protection programs, negotiating licenses, IP acquisitions and co-branding agreements on behalf of clients.
-She has presented numerous speeches to industry professionals on a wide variety of topics, including the Impact of GTLD Expansion, Famous Marks Protection in the U.S., Avoiding Litigation in the Footwear Industry, Legal Trends in Social Media, and Non-Traditional Trademark Protection.
+Complementing her litigation work, Ms. Marsh’s practice also includes counseling and opinions, devising cost-effective brand protection programs, negotiating licenses, IP acquisitions, and co-branding agreements on behalf of clients.
+She has presented numerous speeches to industry professionals on a wide variety of topics, including the impact of the gTLD expansion, famous marks protection in the United States, avoiding litigation in the footwear industry, legal trends in social media, and non-traditional trademark protection.

 - Successfully represented Jim Beam Brands, the maker of OLD CROW straight bourbon whiskey, against the maker of Jose Cuervo tequila for Cuervo’s improper use of a crow design on tequila products, web sites, and in other advertising materials in violation of a settlement agreement.